 These skills are introduced and used in a number of modules but form an important part of the OU level 2 and 3 compulsory modules.
 As such, a basic IT literacy is an outcome and requirement of the degree programme.

-These skills are studied and developed in many of the case studies of policy and practice in the compulsory module at OU level 2 and are taught and assessed in relation to the independent work students complete for the end-of-module essay for the compulsory module at OU level 3.
+These skills are studied and developed in many of the case studies of policy and practice at OU level 2 and are taught and assessed in relation to the independent work students complete for the end-of-module essays at OU level 3.

 Learning how to learn

 Because OU students are studying at a distance, there is a strong emphasis on helping you to develop as an independent learner.
 At OU level 1 this means helping you to develop your basic skills (e.g. time planning, using feedback and support) but also laying the foundation for the increasing emphasis on critical reflection and independent learning at OU levels 2 and 3.
-At OU level 3 this is built into the compulsory module through the requirement of the end-of-module essay to demonstrate a degree of learning independent of the module materials.
+At OU level 3 this is built in through the requirement of the end-of-module essays to demonstrate a degree of learning independent of the module materials.